ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 This App fetches data from PoE servers and shows which items you need to pick up for the Chaos Recipe.
 Optionally it manipulates your lootfilter, so you can go full braindead while farming!
 While selling your stuff it shows you what items to put in your inventory in which order.
 No more using your brain at all!

-For Feedback or Bug Reports send me an E-Mail to kosacewebdev@gmail.com or spam this [discord](https://discord.gg/KgVsUdSSrR).
+For Feedback or Bug Reports spam this [discord](https://discord.gg/KgVsUdSSrR) or open an Issue on github.

 #### Current Version 1.0.8 - Major Changes